Melding Wildlife Surveys to Improve Conservation Inference: Introduction

 \section{Introduction}

-Integrated models that allow for the unified analysis of multiple datasets have been described as integrated analysis \citep{Maunder2013}, shared parameter models \citep{Rizopoulos2008}, joint models \citep{Wulfsohn1997}, Markov combination \citep{Dawid1993}, data assimilation \citep{Ghil1991}, and data fusion \citep{Kedem2017} and have applications in econometrics, biostatistics, meteorology, and oceanography.
-The joint likelihood of integrated models conditions multiple datasets on link parameters which often improves predictive performance and precision for the link parameters \citep{Schaub2011}.
+Integrated models that allow for the unified analysis of multiple datasets have been described as integrated analysis \citep{Maunder2013}, integrated distribution models \citep{Isaac2020}, shared parameter models \citep{Rizopoulos2008}, joint models \citep{Wulfsohn1997}, Markov combination \citep{Dawid1993}, Bayesian melding \citep{Fuentes2005}, data assimilation \citep{Ghil1991}, data reconciliation \citep{Hanks2011}, and data fusion \citep{Kedem2017} and have applications in econometrics, biostatistics, conservation biology, atmospheric sciences, and oceanography.
+The joint likelihood of integrated models conditions multiple datasets on link parameters in a way that can often improve predictive performance and parameter precision \citep{Schaub2011}.
 One difficulty with specifying the joint likelihood, however, is choosing the link parameters such that they may be related across datasets but differ in interpretation.

 Markov combination \citep{Dawid1993} facilitates joint inference on a link parameter expressed in several submodels but is not applicable when the prior marginal distributions of the link parameter differ across submodels. \cite{Goudie2019} introduced Markov melding for combining related submodels that have differing interpretations for the link parameter.
 In this setting, the joint model is constructed through marginal replacement, where the prior marginal distributions for the link parameter across submodels are replaced with a common pooled prior distribution.
 Markov melding facilitates joint inference on a link parameter in one submodel that can be expressed as non-invertible functions of other submodel parameters.
 For example, suppose we have submodels for learning about adult and juvenile survival, but we are interested in learning about aggregate survival, which is a weighted average of the two.
 Markov melding uses marginal replacement to form a melded posterior distribution for the link parameter that accounts for its implied prior and likelihood in each submodel.
+Recently, \cite{Manderson2022a} proposed chained Markov melding, an extension that facilitates joint inference for a sequence of submodels connected by multiple link parameters.